Telemetry

 Section titled “Identity model”On first run, NimbleBrain generates a random UUIDv4 and stores it at ~/.nimblebrain/.telemetry-id.
 This is the only identifier sent with events.
 It has no connection to any user identity.

 The ID is scoped to the work directory.
-Running nb dev (workDir = .nimblebrain) creates a different ID than nb serve (workDir = ~/.nimblebrain).
+Running bun run dev (workDir = .nimblebrain) creates a different ID than bun run start (workDir = ~/.nimblebrain).

 The web client uses a separate browser-scoped anonymous ID (generated by PostHog JS using in-memory persistence).
 Server and web events are correlated by a shared installId property.